 Nothing may be placed on, or removed from, the school bulletin boards except under the instructions and approval of a member of the school administration.
-All posted signs must have the approval and signature of an administrator.
-Posting is not allowed within stairwells and between doorways of exits.
-Only masking tape or painter's tape may be used.
+All posters and signs must have the approval and signature of an administrator.
+Posting is allowed only on designated announcement boards.
+If you wish to post an item on the school's official Twitter or Instagram accounts, please provide an electronic copy of your item to the main office.
+Such items can also be posted on the school TVs.